Ahmed-Refa3e/Ahmed-Refa3e/README.md

 ###

-<p align="left">My name is Ahmed Elrefaie , I'm a .NET developer(Back end), from Egypt , studying computers and automatic control at faculty of engineering Tanta university</p>
+<p align="left">My name is Ahmed Elrefaie, and I am a back-end .NET developer from Egypt.
+I am currently studying Computers and Automatic Control at the Faculty of Engineering, Tanta University.</p>

 ###